My late grandmother was an avid fan of road trips and a lover of Michigan’s many towns worth visiting, but she had a special fondness for Frankenmuth.

 Less than a 10-minute drive north will take the family to the Frankenmuth Country Bed & Breakfast.
 This quaint farmhouse is ideal for a smaller family or a couple celebrating — you can add on a “babymoon” package or a picnic basket.

 For families of six, the Historic Downtown Chocolate Haus Apartment is the perfect spot.
-Wake up in the morning and pop next door to the Harvest Coffeehouse for breakfast, and at night, the balcony overlooks the Frankenmuth Christmas tree.
+Wake up in the morning and pop next door to the Creation Coffee for breakfast, and at night, the balcony overlooks the Frankenmuth Christmas tree.
 The family chocolate lover is in for a treat, too.
 Zak & Mac’s Chocolate Haus is located directly beneath the apartment and is a great spot for fudge.

 The most iconic place to stay, of course, is at the Bavarian Inn Restaurant and Lodge located in downtown Frankenmuth.
 Families have access to mini golf, arcade games and more when staying at the lodge.
 Plus, there’s an option to add on family fun packages, like a nightly delivery of milk and cookies by Willy the Dragon.